 How well do I work with technology that enables me to integrate into a remote workplace?
 Can I familiarize myself with time tracking tools, online cloud storage software, and other necessary technical infrastructures?

-Job seekers will need to plan their interviews differently and more thoroughly in 2021.
+Job seekers will need to plan their interviews differently and more thoroughly.

 For job seekers looking for work in sectors that require in-person attendance, other headwinds are in place.
 At least through the first two quarters of 2021, the COVID-19 virus will impact how people work in close quarters.